ReversedK/LocateAnything/README.txt

 **Some of the features :**

 * **Developer-friendly** :
-LocateAnything has been built with extensibility in mind : addons using LocateAnything in conjunction with another WP plugin  typically are less than 300 lines of code.
+LocateAnything has been built on the great library LeafletJs (http://leafletjs.com/) and has been coded with extensibility in mind : addons using LocateAnything in conjunction with another WP plugin  typically are less than 300 lines of code.
 * **Use just any taxonomy as a filter** : Easily use any taxonomy (custom taxonomies or regular taxonomies) to filter your maps.
 * **Supports Custom Post Types** : Most of the WordPress plugins only support posts and pages.
 Not this one!Total support for any custom post type and their taxonomies!